 This is the most popular barrier in the Tough Guy ® line.
 This kind of barrier is recommended for sites that are located in protected areas that are only exposed to light winds and currents that run less than one foot per second.
 These water elements may be ponds, small streams, shallow lakes, or marshes.

 In order to maintain the barrier's position will require anchoring with stakes, concrete blocks or an anchor kit.
-Sections of the barrier are connected by rope lacing or nylon ties that are offered by L & M Supply.
+Sections of the barrier are connected by rope lacing or nylon ties.

 Second DOT Floating Turbidity Barriers: